RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ![](/images/CTF/h-c0n/2020/boot2root_9.png)
 ![](/images/CTF/h-c0n/2020/boot2root_10.png)

 That's very useful information and a hash of the root user password that we can try to crack, once again bruteforcing.
 In order to crack the root hash from the shadow backup we used [Hashcat](https://hashcat.net/hashcat/).
 After trying rockyou dictionary (quite a few minutes) we had no candidate for the password.
-We tried another very well known dictonary, `credentials` from [Sec Lists](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials) *(the top 1 million credentials)*
+We tried another very well known dictionary, `credentials` from [Sec Lists](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Common-Credentials) *(the top 1 million credentials)*

 Using Hashcat we were able to crack the password in 26 minutes (using a kali VM).
 You can find a tutorial on how to crack hashes with Hashcat [here](https://samsclass.info/123/proj10/p12-hashcat.htm) and [here](https://null-byte.wonderhowto.com/how-to/crack-shadow-hashes-after-getting-root-linux-system-0186386/).
 ```